Doomeec/discord-quest-hud/README.md

 2. Navigate to the Console tab.
     Note: If Discord warns you with “Hold up!
 If someone told you to copy/paste something...”, type allow pasting into the console and press Enter.
-3. Paste the entire code from quest-control-panel.js into the console and press Enter.
+3. Open quest-control-panel.js, copy the entire code, paste it into the console, and press Enter.

 ⚙️ Controls & Shortcuts